KrisHHFI/React-Web-Application-2/README.md

 - The app was created during the start of 2024.
 - The aim of the project was to make a web application for a fictional company, with the focus being the the front-end.
 - The app was catered for both mobile and desktop view.
-- The appliation follows a split screen design.
+- The application follows a split screen design.
 When in mobile view, the existing content is restructured.